-Quadravox is a pitch shifter made by the team at Eventide, combining the ability to add this to drums, vocals, synths, etc. anything you want to add more voices to, pan, delay or pitch Quadravox has got you covered.
+Quadravox is a harmonizer/pitch shifter made by Eventide, combining the ability to add this to drums, vocals, synths, etc. anything you want to add more voices to, pan, delay or pitch Quadravox has got you covered.
 Being optimized for multiple instances, you don’t need to worry about your patches clashing.

 Harnessing the power to use this for creative purposes, songwriting or to widen out the sound with its powerful algorithms.
 Having up to 4 voices giving you four different ways to process one sound, you can move the harmony one of two ways you can move within the notation grid or use the pitch interval arrows (up or down).